stephanj79/grunt-exporter/README.md

 ## INFO
-** If there a 2 files that will export to one test.less so the first export will be override!!! **
+** If there a 2 files that will export to one test.less so the first export will be override!!! ** ** 2 export tags in one file with the same destination will be merged!!! **